bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/node-js-docs.md

 Import maps assume you can get any resource by default.
 This means `"dependencies"` at the top level of the policy should be set to `true`.
 Policies require this to be opt-in since it enables all resources of the application cross linkage which doesn’t make sense for many scenarios.
 They also assume any given scope has access to any scope above its allowed dependencies; all scopes emulating import maps must set `"cascade": true`.

-Import maps only have a single top level scope for their “imports”.
+Import maps only have a single top level scope for their "imports”.
 So for emulating `"imports"` use the `""` scope.
 For emulating `"scopes"` use the `"scopes"` in a similar manner to how `"scopes"` works in import maps.

 Caveats: Policies do not use string matching for various finding of scope.
 They do URL traversals.
 This means things like `blob:` and `data:` URLs might not be entirely interoperable between the two systems.
 For example import maps can partially match a `data:` or `blob:` URL by partitioning the URL on a `/` character, policies intentionally cannot.
 For `blob:` URLs import map scopes do not adopt the origin of the `blob:` URL.